eneiascs/dsm-experiments-evaluation/README.md

 * Run the experiment using the command `python run_opt_measurements.py`

-* The execution results will be written in folder `/opt/optimizations/out`.
+* The execution results will be written into folder `/opt/optimizations/out`.

 * After finishing execution, exit the container with `exit`.